rna-oop/2425-m1-geniomhe-group-6/lab4/README.md

 ## Implementation

 The implementation of the classes is available in the [src](./src).
-The added classes are inside the [`Transformations`](./src/Transformations) submodule of out library, where there exists:
+The added classes are inside the [`Transformations`](./src/Transformations) submodule of the library, where there exists:
 * [`transformers`](./src/Transformations/transformers) submodule, which contains all transformers classes, each as a module in its own .py file
-* [Pipeline](./src/Transformations/Pipeline.py) module, which contains the `Pipeline` class that is responsible for managing the transformation process (interface of teh Chain of Responsibility pattern).
+* [Pipeline](./src/Transformations/Pipeline.py) module, which contains the `Pipeline` class that is responsible for managing the transformation process (interface of the Chain of Responsibility pattern).

 On the side, we created a [`viz`] module at the root of the library to handle all visualization tasks, mainly using `plotly` for interactive visualizations that can be saved as either HTML or PNG files.

 ### Design Pattern: CoR

 Chain of Responsibilty (CoR) design pattern is used to decouple the sender and receiver of a request.
-It s passed along a chain of handlers until one of them handles it.
+In our case, the request is the transformation of the input and output data, and the sender is the `Pipeline` class, which is responsible for managing the transformation process.
+The receiver is the transformer classes, which implement the transformation logic.
+The CoR pattern allows us to create a chain of transformers, where each transformer transforms the data and pass it to the next transformer in the chain.
+This allows for a flexible and extensible design, where new transformers can be added or removed without affecting the rest of the code.

+### Pipeline class

+The `Pipeline` class is responsible for managing the transformation process.
+- It takes a list of transformers as input, ensures that they are valid transformer classes, and that the first transformer is a `Normalize` transformer (if present).
+- It sets the next transformer in the chain for each transformer, allowing for a flexible and extensible design.
+- The `transform` method starts the transformation process from the first transformer in the chain, passing the input data (X, Y) through each transformer in sequence.
+- The `__repr__` method provides a string representation of the pipeline, including the names and parameters of each transformer in the chain.

+**NOTE**:
+`X`, `Y` are the sequences numpy array `(number of molecules including models, max number of residues)` and the coordinates numpy array `(number of molecules including models, max number of residues, max number of atoms, 3)` respectively.

 ### Transformer interface

+The `Transformer` interface defines the contract for all transformer classes.
+It specifies the methods that must be implemented by any transformer class, including:
+- `set_next`: Sets the next transformer in the chain.
+- `transform`: Transforms the input data (X, Y) and returns the transformed data.

 ### BaseTransformer abstract class

+The `BaseTransformer` class is an abstract class that serves as a base for all transformers.
+- It implements the `Transformer` interface and provides the default behavior for chaining transformers.
+- It has a `_next_transformer` attribute that holds the next transformer in the chain.
+- The `set_next` method sets the next transformer in the chain and returns it.
+- The `transform` method performs the transformation and passes the data to the next transformer in the chain.

 ### Concrete transformers

+The concrete transformers are the classes that implement the transformation logic.
+Each transformer class inherits from the `BaseTransformer` class and implements the `transform` method to perform the specific transformation.

 #### Normalize